luckykk273/transform3d/README.md

 C library for 3D transformations.

 # Preface
-All conversion functions and testing cases in this repository are just the C version of [pytransform3d](https://github.com/dfki-ric/pytransform3d).
+All conversion functions and testing cases in this repository are the C version of [pytransform3d](https://github.com/dfki-ric/pytransform3d).

 # Prerequisites
 I have tested the library in Windows 11, but it should be easy to compile in other platforms.